risingwavelabs/risingwave-docs-legacy/docs/manage/view-statement-progress.md

 ---
 id: view-statement-progress
 title: View statement progress
-description: View the progress of a statement and abort it if it takes too long.
+description: View the progress of a statement in RisingWave and abort it if it takes too long.
 slug: /view-statement-progress
 ---

-This topic talks about how to view the progress of a DDL statement.
-A DDL (Data Definition Language) statement is a statement used to define a database schema.

-In RisingWave, DDL statements include:

-- `CREATE`
-- `DROP`
-- `ALTER`
+SQL statements like `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, or `CREATE SINK` might take a while to complete, because they may consume a lot of data.
+In RisingWave, you can view the progress of such a statement, and abort it if necessary.

-To view the progress of a DDL statement, run the following command:
+To view the progress of a running `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, or `CREATE SINK` statement, run the following command:

 ```sql
 SELECT * FROM rw_catalog.rw_ddl_progress;